chinma-yyy/Dev-Ops/aws/Core/ELB.md

 ### 1. Application Load Balancer (ALB)
  ALB operates at the application layer (OSI model layer 7) and is designed to handle HTTP and HTTPS traffic.
 It provides advanced routing capabilities, including path-based and host-based routing.
+ • Each subnet must have a min of /27 and 8 free IP addresses
+• Across all subnets, a maximum of 100 IP addresses will be used per ALB

 ### ALB Stickiness (Session Affinity)
 Ensures that user sessions are consistently routed to the same target.